-Petrified Forest National Park was first established as a National Monument on 08 Dec 1906 when Teddy Roosevelt signed the proclamation.
-Congress passed a bill that elevated the monument into a national park in 1962.
+The Petrified Forest National Park was first established as a National Monument on December 8, 1906 when Teddy Roosevelt signed the proclamation.
+Congress passed a bill that elevated the Monument into a National Park in 1962.

 Size and Visitation of Petrified Forest National Park

 Gross Area Acres 93,532.57 as of September 23, 2000

 About one half of the visitation occurs during June, July and August.
 The visitation for 1996 was 829,615.
 Visitation for 1999 was 666,978.